-Locals would say that Rome is extremely child-friendly – after all, Roman children can navigate congested traffic, packed public transport and busy streets like pros before their fifth birthday.
-On the other hand, for expats with kids in Rome, the 'Eternal City' might seem a little overwhelming.
+Locals would say that Rome is extremely child-friendly with some lovely areas and suburbs for families to live in.
+It may seem that Roman children can navigate congested traffic, packed public transport and busy streets like pros before their fifth birthday.
+On the other hand, for expats with kids, the Eternal City might seem a little overwhelming.

 Education in Rome

 There's no doubt that expats with children moving to Rome will have a lot to think about, especially in terms of education.
 There is a fair share of schools in Rome to choose from, including international schools, but like anywhere else in the world, these vary in quality and curriculum.
 So it's advised that parents consider these factors in order to have an idea of what they want before they start researching.

 Parents should look into extracurricular activities as well as whether there are any other expat families at the school.
 Football (soccer) and tennis are popular, and children may participate in tournaments or competitions, whilst art and music may also keep children entertained and busy.

 When in Rome, do as the Roman mums do and avoid the tourist sites.
 These can be pricey and, for those with very young children, a bit of a wasted experience.

 Most Roman museums are free to all children under the age of six.
 For EU citizens up to the age of 18, tickets are either free or heavily discounted.
 Non-EU expat parents should keep an eye out for free admission days.
 These happen monthly and can be found online.